 - 3.2.3 The Trustee has designed a lifestyle strategy as its default strategy for members of the DC section.
 Lifestyle strategies are designed to balance the divergent objectives of maximising the value of a member's assets at retirement and protecting the value of accumulated assets, particularly in the years approaching retirement.
-This adjustment occurs automatically without any input from the member, based on the member's Scheme retirement age.
-This Scheme retirement age (in relation to the DC section) can be changed by the member. - 3.2.4 The default DC strategy manages investment risks through diversified Reference Portfolios consisting of mainstream asset classes as is the case with the investment strategy for the DB section (see paragraphs 2.2.2 to 2.2.3, above).
-The actual holdings within the constituent default lifestyle funds will include private market investments where deemed suitable in order to take advantage of the opportunity to earn enhanced returns including a premium for illiquidity and to gain additional diversification. - 3.2.5 Risk is not considered in isolation, but in conjunction with expected investment returns and outcomes for members.
+This adjustment occurs automatically in the absence of specific input from the member, based on the member's Scheme retirement age.
+The applicable retirement age (in relation to the DC section) can be changed by the member. - 3.2.4 The default DC strategy is designed to balance the overall investment risk and expected returns by allocating to a range of diversified default lifestyle funds.
+The constituent default lifestyle funds will include private market investments where deemed suitable in order to take advantage of the opportunity to earn enhanced returns including a premium for illiquidity and to gain additional diversification. - 3.2.5 Risk is not considered in isolation, but in conjunction with expected investment returns and outcomes for members.
 In designing the default strategy, the Trustee explicitly considers the trade-off between risk and expected returns and opportunities for diversification and continues to monitor these risks through ongoing reporting.
 The balance between kinds of investments held in each of the default fund and self-select funds depends upon the particular strategy of each of those funds, and the investment choices made by members.

-- 3.2.6 The current Statement of Investment Principles of the USS Default Lifestyle Option can be found in the "How USS invests" area of the Scheme's website www.uss.co.uk. - 3.2.7 In addition to the default strategy, the Trustee makes available a range of self-select funds, including an alternative ethical lifestyle option reflecting member research indicating that a number of members have specific objectives around ethical investing.
-This ethical lifestyle option is built along similar principles to the default strategy but has been specifically designed to reflect members' objectives in this area. - 3.2.8 The Trustee believes that the current default strategy and self-select range are suitable for the members of the Scheme.
+- 3.2.6 The current Statement of Investment Principles of the USS Default Lifestyle Option can be found in the "How we invest" area of the Scheme's website www.uss.co.uk. - 3.2.7 In addition to the default strategy, the Trustee makes available a range of selfselect funds, including an alternative ethical lifestyle option reflecting member research indicating that a number of members have specific objectives around ethical investing.
+This ethical lifestyle option is built along similar principles to the default strategy but has been specifically designed to reflect members' widely held views on ethical issues. - 3.2.8 The Trustee believes that the current default strategy and self-select range are suitable for the members of the Scheme.
 It will continue to review this over time, at least triennially or, if sooner, after significant changes to the demographics of the Scheme's membership and the Trustee's views of how the membership is likely to behave at retirement, based on extensive analysis of the active member population and modelling of members' expected pension outcomes.